 thompson_banditorepsilon_greedy.
 The continuous-learning behavior means the model is useful from request #1 — no warm-up needed.
 Move tobayesianafter you have ~10k interactions and want to incorporate predictor features. - Steady-state tabular workload with predictable churn.

 scorecardorgradient_boostedwithautoLearn: true, learnMode: "scheduled", learnSchedule: "24h".
 Nightly is enough for most NBA workloads where the underlying customer behavior doesn’t shift hour-to-hour. - Volatile distribution (pricing tests, seasonal pushes, regulatory changes).
-Same as above but
+Same as above but drop to a

 "4h") or use drift-triggered exclusively — neural-cf especially benefits from fresh embeddings against the current catalog. - Compliance-sensitive deployments where every retrain needs human review.
 Set